JMuckian94/Allstar-Gyms-MS1/README.md

 ### Navigation

 I used Bootstrap to create a responsive searchbar that will adapt to the platform the user is viewing the website from.
 Since this is a single page site design I have opted for a sticky navbar.
 This will give the user greater agility and help them identify the relevant information sooner.
 This navbar will convert to a hamburger icon on mobile devices to avoid crowding.
-I have also implemented the Bootstrap scroll spy feature, to remind the user where they are currently on the page, by highlighting the appropriate heading in the navbar.
+The navbar will link all of the headings on the page on large and has a reduced list on small to avoid crowding issues.

-### Hero Image Slideshow
+### Hero Image Carousel

 The hero image slideshow will act as an initial impression maker for any first time visitors, adding some dynamism to an otherwise static website.
 This section will use a rotation of images to give users a quick taste of the gyms atmosphere.
 The slideshow is configured to occupy 100% screen width and to adjust height to the appropriate size for each viewing platform.